mprinc/vuex/docs/guide/actions.md

 Actions are similar to mutations, the differences being that:

-- Instead of mutating the state, actions commit mutations.
+- Instead of mutating the state, <span class='definition'>actions commit mutations</span>.
-- Actions can contain arbitrary asynchronous operations.
+- <span class='important'>Actions can contain arbitrary asynchronous operations</span>.

 Let's register a simple action: